Abditus0/VMware-to-Hyper-V-VM-Migration-Guide/README.md

 - Test network connectivity and confirm all disks are visible

 - Take a checkpoint/snapshot after confirming the VM runs properly

+## Problems & Support

+If you run into problems after migration I can try to help.
+Common issues and quick notes:

+- Windows asks to reset your Microsoft PIN after boot

+  - Quick hint: try signing in with your Microsoft account password first, then go to Settings → Accounts → Sign-in options to reset the PIN.

+  - If you can’t sign in at all, boot into Safe Mode or use another admin account to reset the PIN.

+- BitLocker triggered and encrypted drives

+  - BitLocker will trigger 90% of the time when using existing Hyper-V VM to migrate

+      - Try creating a completely new Hyper-V VM before migrating and only use the freshly created VHDX as the destination drive

+  - BitLocker can lock the system when hardware/firmware changes.
+If you have the BitLocker recovery key, use it to unlock the drive

+  - If you don’t have the key, do not enter random keys — stop and contact me; there are safer recovery steps to try

+- Device/driver issues or missing network

+  - Check Device Manager for missing drivers and install Integration Services (or latest guest additions)

+  - Recreate or attach the correct virtual network switch in Hyper-V

+- VM won’t boot or blue screens

+  - Verify VM generation (1 vs 2) and secure boot settings; attach the VHDX to a recovery VM to inspect logs

+  - If you see boot loader errors, the disk conversion may have missed the system reserved partition — I can advise recovery steps

+## How I can help

+If you want my assistance, contact me and I’ll try to help troubleshoot the issue.
+Please do not share passwords, private keys, or full BitLocker recovery keys in public posts

+## License
+This project is licensed under the MIT License